 The LACERA Intern Program is a component of LACERA's Administrative Equity Initiative and is advertised at colleges, including community colleges, throughout the nation.
-Our Intern Program has proven to be successful, as two of the previous interns that graduated from Columbia University and the University of California, Los Angeles were later hired as permanent LACERA staff.
+Our Intern Program has proven to be successful, as two of the previous interns that graduated from the University of California, Los Angeles and one from Columbia University were later hired as permanent LACERA staff.
 The FY 2022-2023 budget includes funding for 12 interns to support Administrative Services, Communications, Human Resources, Internal Audit,